Knowledge Hub

 How important is presentation skill?

 Very.
-You'll explain ideas to stakeholders, executives and teams regularly.
+A professional will explain ideas to stakeholders, executives and teams regularly.

 Start with one: Jira, Azure DevOps, Asana or Monday.
 Learn one well, not all at once.